Chaudhari Hyder Husein

 Chaudhari Hyder Husein was an Indian politician.
 He was the member of Constituent Assembly of India from the United Provinces through the Indian National Congress ticket.
 In 1937 he was a member of the Uttar Pradesh Legislative Assembly Husein was elected as a member of the Constituent Assembly of India and. later, the Lok Sabha from 1952 to 1957, representing the Gonda Lok Sabha constituency.
 He was President of the Oudh Bar Association High Court Lucknow from 1966 to 1968.

 Early life and education

 Chaudhari Hyder Husein was born at Garhi Bhilwal in Barabanki district of Uttar Pradesh on 24 December 1890.
 He completed his schooling from Church Mission High School, Lucknow.
 He studied at various colleges and universities, including M.A.O.
 College, Aligarh, Oxford University and Trinity College, Dublin.

 Political beginnings

 Husein became a member of the Legislative Assembly of Uttar Pradesh in 1937.
 Later, he was a Member, Constituent Assembly of India and the Provisional Parliament of India.

 Lok Sabha

-Husein was elected to the Constituent Assembly from the United Provinces through a Indian National Congress ticket.
+Husein was elected to the Constituent Assembly from the United Provinces through an Indian National Congress ticket.
 He did not actively participate in the Assembly debates.
 Husein made only one speech.

-Judicial Career
+Judicial career

 Husein served as a senior advocate in the Supreme Court of India.